Christopher C. Kraft Jr.: Apollo mission planning

 After the Apollo 1 fire in 1967, Kraft had reluctantly concluded that his responsibilities as a manager would keep him from serving as a flight director on the next crewed mission, Apollo 7, and on missions thereafter.
 Henceforth his involvement in the Apollo program would be at a higher level.

 As the director of Flight Operations, Kraft was closely involved in planning the broad outlines of the program.
 He was one of the first NASA managers to become involved in the decision to send Apollo 8 on a circumlunar flight.
 Due to problems with Lunar Module development in 1968, NASA faced the possibility of a full Apollo test mission being delayed until 1969.
 As a substitute, George Low, the manager of the Apollo Spacecraft Program Office, came up with the idea of assigning a new mission profile to Apollo 8, one that could be flown without the lunar module.
 The idea was discussed in early August at a meeting between Low, Kraft, Gilruth and Deke Slayton:

 Low's plan was to fly the mission in December, which left little time for the flight operations division to train and prepare.
-After agreeing that the mission was possible in principle, Kraft went to his mission planners and flight directors in order to determine whether they and their teams could be ready within the tight schedule that was projected.
+After agreeing that the mission was possible in principle, Kraft went to his mission planners and flight directors to determine whether they and their teams could be ready within the projected tight schedule.
 "My head was abuzz with the things we'd have to do," remembered Kraft.
 "But it was one hell of a challenge."

 On August 9, Gilruth, Low, Kraft and Slayton flew to Marshall Space Flight Center in Huntsville, Alabama, where they briefed NASA managers including Wernher von Braun and Rocco Petrone on the planned mission.
 On August 14, they, along with the Huntsville group, traveled to NASA Headquarters in Washington, D.C. to brief Deputy Administrator Thomas O. Paine.
 In turn, Paine recommended the mission to Administrator James E. Webb, who gave Kraft and his colleagues the authority to begin preparations for the mission.

-In planning for Apollo 8, one of the responsibilities Kraft faced was ensuring that a fleet would be waiting to recover the crew when they splashed down at the end of the mission.
+In planning for Apollo 8, one of Kraft's responsibilities was ensuring that a fleet would be waiting to recover the crew when they splashed down at the end of the mission.
 This proved an unusual challenge, because much of the Navy's Pacific Fleet would be on leave over the Christmas and New Year's Eve period.
-Kraft had to personally meet with Admiral John McCain in order to persuade him to make the requisite resources available to NASA.
+Kraft had to personally meet with Admiral John McCain to persuade him to make the requisite resources available to NASA.